-Action Steps Desired Target Date 1.
-Research body camera vendors.
-August 1, 2014 Test and evaluate body camera systems in the field.
+Action Steps Desired Target Date Research body camera vendors.
+August 1, 2014 2.
+Test and evaluate body camera systems in the field.
 January 1, 2015 3.
 Implement policy specific to body camera use.
 January 1, 2015 4.
 Confer with IS regarding body camera systems, storage and maintenance.
 September 1, 2015 5.
 Explore grant opportunities for outfitting body cameras.
 May 2016 6.
 Bring proposal for body cameras to Village Board.
 September 2016 7.
 Purchase body cameras and implement for patrol officers.
 December 2016

-STATUS / STATUS AS OF: FEBRUARY 2021 INITIATIVE #4.5: Research/implement a body camera program in the Police Dept. 0% 10% 20% 30% 40% 50% 60% 70% 80% 90% 100% Status Action Step Description of Action Step Status × #1 Commander Dave Farrow conducted researchinto the many body camera vendors, comparing features and support then requested several models for field testing.
-Test cameras were provided at no cost. ✓ #2 Field testing was completed on December 31, 2015 and TASER/Axon body worn cameras were identified as the preferred model. × #3 Gurnee Police Department Policy 468 Portable Audio/Video Recorders has been completed and adopted into the GPD Policy Manual.
-1 #4 Evidence.com cloud based is the storage is preferred and provided by contract with TASER/Axon. ✓ #5 A number of grants were explored but our department was not selected as a recipient. ~ #6 The proposal for purchased of 60 Axon Body Cameras TASER body cameras was presented to the Village Board on December 5, 2016 and the purchase was approved on December 19, 2016. ✓ #7 60 Axon Body Cameras were delivered to the Gurnee Police Department in February 2017.
+INITIATIVE #4.5: Research/implement a body camera program in the Police Dept.

+Status Action Step Description of Action Step Status ✓ #1 Commander Dave Farrow conducted researching the many body camera vendors, comparing features and support the requested several models for field testing.
+Test cameras were provided at no cost. ✓ #2 Field testing was completed on December 31, 2015 and TASER/Axon body worn cameras were identified as the preferred model. ✓ #3 Gurnee Police Department Policy 468 Portable Audio/Video Recorders has been completed and adopted into the GPD Policy Manual. ✓ #4 Evidence.com cloud based is the storage is preferred and provided by contract with TASER/Axon. ✓ #5 A number of grants were explored but our department was not selected as a recipient. ✓ #6 The proposal for purchased of 60 Axon Body Cameras TASER body cameras was presented to the Village Board on December 5, 2016 and the purchase was approved on December 19, 2016. ✓ #7 60 Axon Body Cameras were delivered to the Gurnee Police Department in February 2017.
 Cameras were fully deployed as of March 1, 2017.